-SECTION 9 - LEAVES - BEREAVEMENT LEAVE
+SECTION 10 - LEAVES - BEREAVEMENT LEAVE

-An employee shall be granted up to thirty-two (32) hours of bereavement leave in the event of death in the employee's immediate family.
+An employee shall be granted up to thirty-two (32) hours of paid bereavement leave in the event of death in the employee's immediate family.
+Paid bereavement leave is granted per qualifying event.
 For the purpose of bereavement leave, immediate family shall mean spouse, qualified domestic partner, father, father-in-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including stepchildren), step-parents, grandparents and grandchildren or person with whom the employee has a relationship in loco parentis.
-Up to an additional eight (8) hours of accrued sick leave may be granted to supplement bereavement leave.
+Up to an additional eight (8) hours of accrued leave, including sick leave, will be granted to supplement bereavement leave.

-In the event an employee must travel more than three-hundred (300) miles to attend a funeral or memorial service, an additional eight (8) hours of bereavement leave shall be granted instead of the use of eight (8) hours of sick leave.
+In the event an employee must travel more than three-hundred (300) miles to attend a funeral or memorial service, an additional eight (8) hours of paid bereavement leave shall be granted instead of the use of accrued leave.

-SECTION 10 - LEAVES - VICTIMS OF DOMESTIC VIOLENCE AND SEXUAL ASSAULT LEAVE
+SECTION 11 - LEAVES - VICTIMS OF DOMESTIC VIOLENCE AND SEXUAL ASSAULT LEAVE